-Chris Hogan is the two-time #1 national best-selling author of Retire Inspired and Everyday Millionaires and formerly hosted The Chris Hogan Show.
+Chris Hogan is the two-time #1 national best-selling author of Retire Inspired and Everyday Millionaires and former host of The Chris Hogan Show.
 He became known for busting common myths many of us believe about wealth and millionaires.
 Did you know most millionaires didn’t inherit anything at all?
 Did you know most millionaires truly are self-made?
 Do you know why college debt is so high?
 Do you know YOU can be a millionaire?
 Hogan has the data to back it up.

 Who Is Chris Hogan?

 Chris Hogan is a former collegiate football player, turned financial whiz.
-Hogan became a figurehead in the financial space as a part of the Ramsey Solutions network, where he often filled in for Dave Ramsey.
+Hogan became a figurehead in the financial space as a part of the Ramsey Solutions network, where he often filled in for Dave Ramsey, the third-largest radio show in the nation.
 Before its end, The Chris Hogan Show had been downloaded millions of times.

 His show empowered people to take control of their finances, achieve big goals and use their wealth to give to their communities.
 He and the team at Ramsey conducted the largest study of net-worth millionaires and discovered something big: there are significant inconsistencies surrounding how we think of the millionaire class.